 Beyond the troubling symptoms of deficiency, there are many health benefits to keeping your B12 well into the optimal range.
 I ensure all of my patients have blood values between 600 to 1200, even though most labs state 150 and up as normal or acceptable.
 However, researchers have found B12 in the higher, optimal range was the level they established as offering protection against dementia.

 According to the National Institute of Health, two steps are required for the body to absorb vitamin B12 from foods and experience the vitamin B12 benefits mentioned above.

 First, hydrochloric acid in the stomach separates vitamin B12 from the protein to which vitamin B12 is attached in food.
 After this, vitamin B12 combines with a protein made by the stomach called intrinsic factor and is absorbed by the body.
 So, essentially, the health of your digestive system is just as important in absorbing and using adequate levels of vitamin B12 as the foods you’re eating are!
-Because it is not easily absorbed from the stomach, vitamin B12 is most effective when taken in a supplement like B12 Complete Tablets.

 You can expect these wonderful benefits in no time:

 My recommendation is to SUCK the lozenge, don’t chew it!
 Studies have demonstrated that, if allowed to dissolve in the mouth, oral forms of vitamin B12 are much more absorb able.